 Is Your Liner in Need of Repairs?
-Consider Our HeatShield® Relining Options
+Consider HeatShield® Relining Options With English Sweep!

-So, you had your annual inspection and got some bad news – your liner is in pretty bad shape.
-This isn’t ever something homeowners want to hear, but it doesn’t always mean you need a big, expensive restoration job completed like you might assume.
+So, you had your annual chimney inspection and got some bad news – your liner is in pretty bad shape.
+This isn’t ever something homeowners want to hear, but it doesn’t always mean you’re in need of a big, expensive restoration job, either.
+Yes, it requires timely attention and a certain level of repair work, but, provided your clay liner isn’t too far gone, it may be a perfect candidate for HeatShield®, a repair system designed to reinforce your liner walls so you can get back to properly enjoying your favorite time of the year.

 What Is HeatShield®?

-We’ll fill up the holes, so that air and fumes can effectively and seamlessly travel through your flue, rather than getting held up by any imperfections.
+We’ll fill up the holes, cracks, and gaps so that air and fumes can effectively and seamlessly travel through your flue, rather than getting held up and dispersing back into your home.

 There are three main routes you can take with HeatShield®: the Joint Repair System, the Resurfacing System, and the CeCure® Sleeve Relining System.
 Here’s some info on each.